-Neuropsychology plays a key role in Pate’s rehabilitation program, and makes us different from other centers.
-Neuropsychology focuses on understanding how the physical brain corresponds with the “mind” and how people think and process information.
+Neuropsychology plays a key role in guiding Pate’s rehabilitation program.
+Neuropsychology focuses on understanding how the brain controls everything from our mental abilities to movement and emotions.

-In brain injury rehabilitation, the goal is to apply this scientific knowledge to the specifics of every patient’s diagnosis.
+In brain injury rehabilitation, the goal is to use this scientific knowledge to help create a program specific to each patient’s needs in order to create the best opportunity for recovery and independence.

 Neuropsychological testing measures many different skills and abilities of the brain, including: